vibheksoni/VerbalCodeAi/README.md

 - **claude-3-haiku-20240307**: Fastest and most cost-effective Claude model

 Note: Anthropic does not provide embedding capabilities, so you'll need to use a different provider for embeddings.

+#### Groq Models

+Groq provides ultra-fast inference for popular open-source models.
+Available models include:
+- **llama3-8b-8192**: Smaller Llama 3 model with 8B parameters, good balance of performance and speed
+- **llama3-70b-8192**: Larger Llama 3 model with 70B parameters, excellent reasoning capabilities
+- **mixtral-8x7b-32768**: Mixtral model with 8x7B parameters and 32k context window

+Note: Groq does not provide embedding capabilities, so you'll need to use a different provider for embeddings.

 ### Performance Settings